farshaddavoudi/single-node-prod-infra/README.md

 ---

-If you have questions or want to discuss how this approach can help your startup, feel free to reach out or connect on LinkedIn!
+If you have questions or want to discuss how this approach can help your startup, feel free to reach out or connect on LinkedIn.